-Passing the required language test above CEFR level (As per Home Office policy revised in 2017).
+- Passing the required language test above CEFR level (As per Home Office policy revised in 2017).

-Be a national of majority English speaking country
+- Be a national of majority English speaking country

-Have an academic qualification, e.g., Bachelor’s/Masters/Ph.D. degree, awarded either with the UK or outside the UK- duly approved by UK ENIC (previously called UK NARIC) confirming that the degree meets the English language requirement as per CEFR level
+- Have an academic qualification, e.g., Bachelor’s/Masters/Ph.D. degree, awarded either with the UK or outside the UK- duly approved by UK ENIC (previously called UK NARIC) confirming that the degree meets the English language requirement as per CEFR level

 Exemption from the Language requirements:

-If the applicants are aged 65 or above at the date of application
+- If the applicants are aged 65 or above at the date of application

-Have disability (mental/physical)
+- Have disability (mental/physical)

-Exceptional circumstances, i.e. have refugee status or humanitarian protection.
+- Exceptional circumstances, i.e. have refugee status or humanitarian protection.

-Failing to meet the English language requirement shall result in refusal of the spousal application under the Immigration rule: 5 year- route to settlement.
+- Failing to meet the English language requirement shall result in refusal of the spousal application under the Immigration rule: 5 year- route to settlement.

-Be sure to contact the accredited Secure English Language Testing (SELT) provider center.
+Be sure to contact the accredited Secure English Language Testing (SELT) provider centre.
 The test can be taken at any approved centre.
 The applicants can make several attempts to pass the test, and there is no time frame ascribed by the UK Immigration rule as long as they provide evidence of successful test result at the time of application.